mazrou/movies_app/README.md

 # movies_app

-## just a simples hoy to use FlexLayout
+just a simples how to use FlexLayout